rajendraanumolu03/bigbang1/chart/doc/charts/gitlab/task-runner/index.md

 backup and restore operations.

-Backups use the `backup.cron.persistence.*` properties and restorations use the `persistance.*` properties.
+Backups use the `backup.cron.persistence.*` properties and restorations use the `persistence.*` properties.
 Further descriptions concerning the configuration of a persistence store will use just the final property key (e.g. `.enabled` or `.size`) and the appropriate prefix will need to be added.